 I began my working life as an Art Director in Advertising.
 Since then, my creative work has developed in many directions and mediums, often with graphic and drawn elements.
 Working in clay for several years, I created sculptural forms that expressed my own experiences and passions – my London life, travelling, and Arsenal, my supported football team.
 However, themes of family history, and ways of making, that begun on the MA Printmaking Course, have inspired me ever since.

 Alongside my life of making, I have been teaching Art to adults for many years.
-Primarily at Camberwell College of Art, for 20 years, and for the last 12 years, at The City Lit, London.
+Primarily at Camberwell College of Art, for 20 years, and for for many years at The City Lit, London.

 1982 Harvest Too Gallery, London

 2015 Ideas Store Whitechapel, London